adrianrivadulla/FootNet/README.md

    git clone https://github.com/adrianrivadulla/FootNet.git
    cd FootNet
    ```
--  Create models and output directories and download [model:](https://drive.google.com/uc?export=download&id=1krcpLyBufTi3TZf7CsZ6t_bqCxlL50lJ) (this only works manually by clicking on the link for now)
+-  Create output directory where ouput data will be saved for the demo:

     ```Shell
-    mkdir models
     mkdir output
-    cd models
-    command to download model
-    cd ..
     ```

-This same process can be replicated manually by downloading and unzipping this repository, creating the "models" and "output" folders in FootNet and downloading the model into the models folder.
+This same process can be replicated manually by downloading and unzipping this repository, creating the "output" folder in FootNet.

 - Set up the environment using one of the following methods: